-Tanning beds can change the condition of your skin, so remember to apply a moisturizing lotion after your tanning session.
+Tanning beds can change the condition of your skin, so remember to apply a moisturizing lotion after your tanning session like the one we recommend above.
 This will help your skin to recover from exposure to UV light.
 Get a lotion that contains extra vitamins and coconut oil that have natural benefits that are good for your skin.

 How to ensure that different parts of your body get an even tan

 The main aim when you visit a tanning booth is to get an even tan all over your body.
 The tanning process can take a lot of your time and you can only get the desired results if you do it right.
 An uneven tan is a very common issue, but there are ways of ensuring that different parts of your body get an even tan.